civictheme/docs/development/drupal-theme/menus.md

 For this menu to be themed correctly the menu block must be configured with `menu__civictheme_secondary_navigation` theme hook suggestion in the HTML and style options of the Block configuration form.
 <div data-full-width="true"><figure><img src="../../.gitbook/assets/secondary-navigation-menu-hook.png" alt="HTML and style options - Theme hook suggestion: civictheme_secondary_navigation"><figcaption><p>Secondary Navigation Theme Suggestion Hook Configuration.
 HTML and style options - Theme hook suggestion: civictheme_secondary_navigation.
 Click on the image to zoom in.</p></figcaption></figure></div>

+## Mobile Navigation

+The mobile navigation is a content block type.
+This block once created is placed is in the Header Middle 3 region.

+There is no configuration needed for this block.

 ## Side Navigation

 The side navigation is a menu block placed in the Side bar top left region of the page.